About this course

 Adjustments can be provided to minimise the impact of a disability, however students need to be able to participate in the program in an independent manner and with regard to their safety and the safety of others.

 II.
-Communication: A candidate should be able to communicate with fellow students, professional and academic staff, members of relevant professions and the public.
-A candidate must be able to communicate effectively and sensitively.
+Communication: Students must be able to communicate with fellow students, professional and academic staff, members of relevant professions and the public.
+Students should be able to communicate effectively and sensitively.
 Communication includes not only speech but also reading and writing.

-Students who feel their disability will prevent them from meeting the above academic requirements are encouraged to contact Student Equity and Disability Support https://students.unimelb.edu.au/student-support/student-equity-and-disability-support.
+Students who feel their disability will prevent them from meeting the above academic requirements are encouraged to contact Student Equity and Disability Support.

 Intended learning outcomes

-- Be able to demonstrate advanced knowledge and skills in their chosen specialisation – Agribusiness, Animal Science, Crop Science, Food Sustainability or Agricultural Innovation & Extension
+- Demonstrate advanced knowledge and skills in their chosen specialisation – Agribusiness, Animal Science, Crop & Soil Sciences, Food Sustainability or Agricultural Innovation & Extension

 - Interpret, critically analyse and evaluate data generated through research activities in order to effectively understand and implement improved agricultural systems

-- Be exposed to advanced research topics and practical applications within the disciplines of agricultural science, and develop the skills necessary to plan and execute an independent piece of research and communicate the impact of this work
+- Demonstrate familiarity with advanced research topics and practical applications within the disciplines of agricultural science, and develophave the skills necessary to plan and execute an independent piece of research and communicate the impact of this work

 - Develop an understanding of problem solving and research methodologies and demonstrate personal accountability by applying solutions to diverse challenges facing agricultural systems